Home | Chemistry Calculator | Ca Reactor Setup Help |

 The use or gravity by just using a hose or tubing to drain water from a higher level into the suction of the recirculation pump can work under the proper circumstances specially when using a rather large recirculation pump.
 It has the disadvantage that as the media dissolves or starts getting plugged; the change in recirculation pressure ends up in changes to the effluent rate so using gravity may not provide for a really stable effluent flow.

+The second alternative, which is connecting the feed line to a T-off the discharge of the return pump, can also work under the right circumstances but with some caveats.
 In my early “Dumb Dumb” days I connected my reactor to a T-off from the discharge of my Iwaki 100 RLT return pump pumping water to my tank one floor above.
 Half an hour later the top of the reactor popped open.

 Calcium reactors are not built to really run pressurized.
 A slight pressure of 2 to 5 psi is about the range they can operate safely.
 At between 5 to 10 psi most reactors will start leaking and at 10 psi you will be applying a 330 pounds of force to the top flange of a 6.5” dia. reactor chamber so anything above that is running the risk of blowing the top or cracking the reactor cylinder.